charles-55/OnlineBookstore/README.md

 # OnlineBookstore

+A graphics-based online bookstore programmed using the Java programming language and postgresSQL as the backend database.

 ## Authors
 #### Osamudiamen Nwoko
 #### Oyindamola Taiwo-Olupeka

 ## Instructions For Setting Up The Database
-There are different ways for you to setup the database:
+There are different ways for you to set up the database:

 ### Option 1:
 1. Create a database server in port 5433 on your device.